Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights

-The Tampa Bay Buccaneers (5-1) are 12.5-point favorites as they attempt to continue their three-game winning streak in a matchup against the Chicago Bears (3-3) on Sunday, October 24, 2021 at Raymond James Stadium.
-The point total is set at 47.
+Oddsmakers project the Tampa Bay Buccaneers (5-1) will keep their three-game winning streak going, as they are favored by 12.5 points in a matchup with the Chicago Bears (3-3) on Sunday, October 24, 2021 at Raymond James Stadium.
+The game's point total is 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.